wihi-labs/WHIP/0001-wihi-improvement-proposals.md

 - Meta-info
     - Author(s)
     - Type [technical, governance, etc.]
-    - acceptance date [when accepted and moved to closed_proposals folder]
+    - acceptance date [when decision became final on-chain]
 - Abstract [max 200 words]
 - Specification [of the concrete improvement]
 - Motivation [(of the authors) for proposing the improvement]